How does this program differ from other educator development programs (e.g. APA Educational Scholars Program, PEEAC, etc)?

 If I participate in APEX, can I also participate fully in the PHM Conference?Can I participate if I am not planning to go to PHM this year?

-Two of the unique advantages of this program are the establishment of a national cohort of educators, as well as the opportunity to engage in core modules at PHM.
-Presence at two consecutive PHM pre-conference workshops, and at PHM for at least Year 1, is essential to the APEX learning experience.Do I need to attend two consecutive PHMs, or can I stagger them?
+Two of the unique advantages of the APEX teaching program are the establishment of a national cohort of educators, as well as the opportunity to engage in core modules during Year 1 at PHM.
+Participation at two consecutive PHM pre-conference workshops, and at PHM for at least Year 1, is essential to the APEX learning experience.Do I need to attend two consecutive PHMs, or can I stagger them?

 Besides the knowledge gained and cohort developed, will there be some sort of official recognition of my participation in the program?

 Your local mentor will be a valuable aspect of this program.
 As noted, we ask that they meet with you quarterly as well as complete two observations and debriefs.
 Due to the contact time that this requires, we recommend a mentor who is experienced, but also has time to have these interactions.
-If you are having trouble finding a faculty member at your institution that fits this role, please contact us prior to the application due date, and we will help to identify a mentor in your area.What should I do if I can't find a local mentor?
+If you are having trouble finding a faculty member at your institution that can fulfill this role, please contact us prior to the application due date, and we will help to identify a mentor in your area.What should I do if I can't find a local mentor?